-This seminar seeks to investigate the relationship between art, architecture, community and real estate development.
-We propose to evaluate the models and tools used to deploy art in service of community and/or economic prosperity.
+This seminar seeks to investigate the relationship between art, architecture, community -or the commons-and real estate development.
+We propose to evaluate the models and tools used to deploy art in service of the community and economic prosperity, recognizing that sometimes what is good for some is not good for everyone.

-Drawing from an array of contemporary and historical examples, the seminar will examine the efforts and successes of private cultural institutions, as well as governments operating at city, regional, and national scales.
+Drawing from an array of contemporary and historical examples, the seminar will examine the efforts and successes of private cultural institutions, as well as governments operating at the city, regional, and national scales.

-The intention is to investigate precedents where a significant art institution like the Guggenheim Bilbao, or event, like Miami Beach Basel Art Fair, acted as urban catalyst, and assess the impact of the institutions or events on these cities - Bilbao and Miami in these cases- over time.
+The intention is to investigate precedents where a significant art institution like the Guggenheim Bilbao, or event, like Miami Beach Basel Art Fair, or piece like The Vessel in Hudson Yards, acts as urban catalyst, and assess the impact of the institutions or events on these cities - Bilbao, Miami or New York in these cases- over time.
 What have these cities gained?
-How have them transformed?
+How have they transformed?